raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 - Docker containers have their own `network namespace`(one network namespace for each container)
 - We have many options for docker networking:
  	- `none`: the container is not attached to any network
- 	- `host network`:the container is attached to the **host’s network**(there is no network isolation between the host and the container)
+ 	- `host network`:the container is attached to the **host’s network**(there is no network isolation between the host and the container and no need to do port mapping the container will be availble on the host)
  	-  `Bridge`: an i**nternal private network** is created which the docker host and containers attach to.
 The network has an address `172.17.0.0` by default and each device connecting to this network get their own internal private network addresson this network
 ![Alt text](images/bridge_network.png "apis")